Accent Reduction: General Questions

 Nothing!
 Accents contribute to our global diversity.
 However, people with accents often express feeling held back professionally and/or socially.

-Your accent may make it hard for others to understand you, especially on the phone or in fast-paced situations.
+Your accent may make it hard for others to understand you, especially on a videoconference or phone call, or in fast-paced situations.
 In today’s highly competitive job market, clear communication is an asset high on every employer’s priority list.

 2. What happens when I reduce my accent?
 Will I lose my native way of speaking?